 If one item came close to being impressive, it was the cheesecake.
 Although it was a bit on the sweeter side of things, it was also light while maintaining all the punch one would expect from cheesecake flavor.
 It looked more like a cupcake, but it was actually quite tasty.
 The pecan chocolate bars that were partnered up with the cheesecake were unremarkable in every way.

 So on this evening, I found the company to be absolutely delightful, but DAT was not utilized at all – and Ruth’s Chris Steakhouse reached a new low.
+It’s not a terrible “this place should be banned” low, but what they offer does not warrant the prices.
 What I had expected from them was just a “consistent good” — and they failed to reach their usual level.